Connecting Low scale Seesaw for Neutrino Mass to Inelastic sub-GeV Dark Matter with Abelian Gauge Symmetry: Low scale dark seesaw with gauge symmetry

-If DM is dominantly from scalar singlet $\eta$, then the same mass splitting gives rise to inelastic nature of scalar DM the details of which is same as discussed in the context of inverse seesaw model earlier.
-Similarly, one can have fermion singlet DM as well whose mass is split into two semi-degenerate pairs by the vev of $\Phi$.
-The details of fermion DM Lagrangian remains same as discussed before.
+If DM is dominantly from scalar singlet $\eta$, then the same mass splitting gives rise to inelastic nature of scalar DM.
+The details of which is same as discussed in the context of inverse seesaw and type II seesaw models.
+Similarly, one can have fermion singlet DM as well.
+The details of fermion DM Lagrangian remains same as discussed in previous models.
 Unlike inverse and type II seesaw, here DM mass or mass splitting gets directly related to the light neutrino mass due to the involvement of DM fields in the neutrino mass loop.
 Like in conventional radiative seesaw model, this model can also be realised as a low scale seesaw by suitable choices of parameters involved in the mass formula.